-Explanation: Reptiles skin is covered with hard, dry scales and most repltiles lay eggs.
+Explanation: Reptiles skin is covered with hard, dry scales and most reptiles lay eggs.
 Those animals which are cold-blooded don't automatically maintain a constant body temperature.
-They have to lay out their eggs in the sun to keep their body heat up.
+They have to lay out their eggs in the sun to keep their body warm.

 5. Which blood vessels have the smallest diameter?

 Explanation: Blood is carried through the body by Blood Vessels.
 With the help of perfusion process capillaries supplies blood to the tissues.
 The diameter of capillary ranges from 5-10 micrometers.
 The diameter of arteriole is approx. 30 micrometer.

 6. Which of the following is an air-borne disease?

 Explanation: Airborne diseases are the infections spread by airborne transmissions including Chickenpox, Anthrax, Influenza, Measles, Smallpox, Cryptococcosis and Tuberculosis.